thinrssreader/thinrssreader.github.io/_posts/2013-09-30-introducing-thin-rss-reader.md

 Thin Reader is a fully standalone and independent app powered by its own RSS engine.
 It provides basic set of features for working with your feeds.
 You can organize subscriptions using tags or quickly jump to any of your feeds using instant search.

-Thin Reader is currently in early alpha stage.
+Thin Reader is currently in early alpha stage, but it's already capable of being your RSS reader.
 It will be significantly improved over time and new features will be added, but it will always be a minimalistic app with focus on distraction free reading experience.
-Please stay tuned for updates.